Dog-Friendly Parks & Off-Leash Areas

 About Dog-Friendly Parks & Off-Leash Areas

-The City of St. Albert has two dog-friendly parks: Lacombe Lake Park and Dodger Dog Park (located in the Campbell Business Area), as well as a number of designated off-leash areas that includes outdoor boarded rinks.
+The City of St. Albert has two dog-friendly parks: Lacombe Lake Park and Dodger Dog Park (located in the Campbell Business Area), as well as a number of designated off-leash areas which include outdoor boarded rinks.
 These areas are designed so that dogs and their owners can meet, exercise, and socialize.
 See maps below.

 Dog-Friendly Parks are larger areas designated specifically for dogs that include signage, amenities and garbage cans.